intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 Cluster Serving provides a simple pub/sub API to the users, so that you can easily send the inference requests to an input queue (currently Redis Streams is used) using a simple Python API.

-Cluster Serving will then read the requests from the Redis stream, run the distributed real-time inference across the cluster (using Spark Streaming or Flink), and return the results back through Redis.
+Cluster Serving will then read the requests from the Redis stream, run the distributed real-time inference across the cluster (using Flink), and return the results back through Redis.
 As a result, you may get the inference results again using a simple Python API.

 ## Deploy your Own Cluster Serving
 ### 1. Installation
 It is recommended to install Cluster Serving by pulling the pre-built Docker image to your local node, which have packaged all the required dependencies.
-Alternatively, you may also manually install Cluster Serving (through either pip or direct downloading) as well as Spark, Redis and TensorBoard (for visualizing the serving status) on the local node.
+Alternatively, you may also manually install Cluster Serving (through either pip or direct downloading), Redis on the local node.
 #### Docker
 ```
 docker pull intelanalytics/zoo-cluster-serving